Herbert Bayard Swope

 Herbert Bayard Swope Sr. (/ˈbaɪɑːrd/; January 5, 1882 – June 20, 1958) was an American editor, journalist and intimate of the Algonquin Round Table.
 Swope spent most of his career at the New York World.
 He was the first and three-time recipient of the Pulitzer Prize for Reporting.
-Swope was called the greatest reporter of his time by Lord Northcliffe of the London Daily Mail.
+Swope was called the "best reporter in America" by Lord Northcliffe of the London Daily Mail.

 Background

 Herbert Bayard Swope was born on January 5, 1882, in St. Louis, Missouri, to German immigrants Ida Cohn and Isaac Swope, a watchcase maker.
 He was the youngest of four children – the younger brother of businessman and General Electric president Gerard Swope.

 Career

+Newspaper career

+At the age of 18, Swope worked for St. Louis Post-Dispatch.
+According to Swope, he was fired for spending too much time coaching football.
+He then worked for the Chicago Tribune and the New York Herald.
+In 1908, he joined New York World.

-Swope was the first recipient of the Pulitzer Prize for Reporting in 1917 for a series of articles that year entitled "Inside the German Empire" The articles formed the basis for a book released in 1917 entitled Inside the German Empire: In the Third Year of the War (ISBN 9781436646178), which he co-authored with James W. Gerard.
+Swope was the first recipient of the Pulitzer Prize for Reporting in 1917 for a series of articles that year entitled "Inside the German Empire".
+The articles formed the basis for a book released in 1917 entitled Inside the German Empire: In the Third Year of the War (ISBN 9781436646178), which he co-authored with James W. Gerard.
+Swope led the official press delegation at the Paris Peace Conference.
+In 1920, he became executive editor of the New York World and remained in the role for nine years until his resignation in 1929 following a disagreement with its owners.

 He is known for saying, "I can't give you a sure-fire formula for success, but I can give you a formula for failure: try to please everybody all the time."
 He is also credited with coining the phrase "Cold War".

 Although standard editorial pages have been printed by newspapers for many centuries, Swope established the first modern op-ed page in 1921.
 When he took over as editor in 1920, he realized that the page opposite the editorials was "a catchall for book reviews, society boilerplate, and obituaries."
 He wrote:It occurred to me that nothing is more interesting than opinion when opinion is interesting, so I devised a method of cleaning off the page opposite the editorial, which became the most important in America... and thereon I decided to print opinions, ignoring facts.

+He hired the widowed Consuela Sheridan (nee Frewen), the maternal cousin of Winston Churchill, as a roving reporter in Europe, and she landed many scoops including interviews with the negotiating parties for Irish Independence.

 Swope served as the editor for New York Worlds 21-day crusade against the Ku Klux Klan in October 1921, which won the newspaper the Pulitzer Prize for Public Service in 1922.
 As an example of investigative journalism, it was ranked 81st of the top 100 journalism stories of the 20th century by New York University's journalism department.

+Swope was called the "best reporter in America" by Lord Northcliffe of the London Daily Mail.